randydom/packer/website/source/docs/builders/amazon-ebssurrogate.html.md

 -   `force_delete_snapshot` (boolean) - Force Packer to delete snapshots associated with AMIs, which have been deregistered by `force_deregister`.
 Default `false`.

--   `encrypt_boot` (boolean) - Instruct packer to automatically create a copy of the AMI with an encrypted boot volume (discarding the initial unencrypted AMI in the process).
-Packer will always run this operation, even if the base AMI has an encrypted boot volume to start with.
-Default `false`.
+-   `encrypt_boot` (boolean) - Whether or not to encrypt the resulting AMI when copying a provisioned instance to an AMI.
+By default, Packer will keep the encryption setting to what it was in the source image.
+Setting `false` will result in an unencrypted image, and `true` will result in an encrypted one.

 -   `kms_key_id` (string) - The ID of the KMS key to use for boot volume encryption.
     This only applies to the main `region`, other regions where the AMI will be copied